Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Action Language Semantics

 \section{Action Language Semantics}

-The whole purpose of an action language is to determine the evolution of the world given a set of actions corresponding to deliberate choices of the agent.
+The purpose of our action language is to determine the evolution of the world given a set of actions corresponding to deliberate choices of the agent.
 Those actions might trigger some chain reaction through external events.
-As a result, we need to keep track of both: the state of the world and the occurrence of events---the term `event' connoting `the possibility of agentless actions' \cite[chap 12]{russell_artificial_2010}.
+As a result, we need to keep track of both: the state of the world and the occurrence of events---the term `event' connoting `the possibility of agentless actions' \citep[chap 12]{russell_artificial_2010}.
+This task is the simplest kind of temporal reasoning---temporal projection.
+Different action languages allowing temporal projection have been proposed such as PDDL \citep{ghallab_pddl_1998,haslum_introduction_2019} and action description languages $\mathcal{A}$, $\mathcal{B}$, and $\mathcal{C}$ \citep{gelfond_action_1998}.
+However, the semantics of $\mathcal{A}$ \citep{gelfond_representing_1993}, $\mathcal{B}$, and PDDL deterministic fragment---corresponding to ADL \citep{pednault_adl_1989}---do not allow concurrency of events.
+To have a semantics that takes into account concurrency it is necessary to jump directly to $\mathcal{C}$ \citep{giunchiglia_action_1998} or PDDL+ \citep{fox_modelling_2006} which semantics is adapted respectively to non deterministic actions or durative actions, thus inconsistent with either our deterministic actions assumption or our discrete time assumption.
 The advanced state of maturity of PDDL \citep{ghallab_pddl_1998,haslum_introduction_2019}, its vocation to facilitate interchangeability, and its use by a large community, are all meaningful arguments in favour of this formalism---gradually extended by different fragments.
-However, the semantics of its deterministic fragment---corresponding to ADL \citep{pednault_adl_1989}---does not allow concurrency of events.
-To have a semantics that takes into account concurrency it is necessary to jump directly to PDDL+ \citep{fox_modelling_2006} which semantics is adapted to durative actions, thus inconsistent with our discrete time assumption.
 We therefore base our approach on an action language whose semantics is an intermediate point between the deterministic fragment of PDDL and PDDL+.
 This formalism works on a decomposition of the world into two sets: $\mathbb{F}$ corresponding to variables describing the state of the world, more precisely ground fluents representing time-varying properties; $\mathbb{E}$ representing variables describing transitions, more precisely ground events that modify fluents.

 A fluent literal is either a fluent $f\in \mathbb{F}$, or its negation $\neg f$.
 We denote by $Lit_{\mathbb{F}}$ the set of fluent literals in $\mathbb{F}$, where $Lit_{\mathbb{F}} = \mathbb{F}\cup\left\{\neg f|f\in \mathbb{F} \right\}$.
 The complement of a fluent literal $l$ is defined as $\overline{l}=\neg f$ if $l=f$ or $\overline{l}=f$ if $l=\neg f$.
 By extension, for a set $L\subseteq Lit_{\mathbb{F}}$, we have $\overline{L} = \left\{\overline{l},l\in L\right\}$.